His eyes met mine, and I knew that this was no mortal human.

 I had made this trip before.
 I was often put up for sale, but I have never been ridden, and a little hostile action sent most would-be buyers looking elsewhere for a donkey.

-The trip from the fields to the village was uneventful, but there did seem to more people than normal on the road, and they were carrying palm fronds and seemed very excited, all very upsetting to me.
+The trip from the fields to the village was uneventful, but there did seem to be more people than normal on the road, and they were carrying palm fronds and seemed very excited, all very upsetting to me.

 Once at the market things went pretty much as usual, a lot of lookers but no one seemed particularly interested in buying me.